reveny/Android-GUI-Injector/README.md

 The library you want to Inject needs to be compiled for the target architecture, otherwise it will not work. <br />
 Example: <br />
-Arch: x86 (Emulator) -> x86 Library needs to be Injected
+Arch: x86 (Emulator) -> x86 Library needs to be Injected If you don't want to call any function name, leave the field empty

 # Credits
 Android-Ptrace-Injector by me: https://github.com/reveny/Android-Ptrace-Injector <br />